 Have you heard the saying, that as we get older - you are getting longer in the tooth?
 What does that even mean?
 Well, the jaw bone in many people starts receding or going down when people start becoming elderly, making it seem as though they are getting “long in the tooth.”
 Gum disease is a major problem for many adults over the age of 40 in the USA and globally.
 For some people, having dental bone grafting treatment is necessary to rectify this periodontal gum problem.
 Many people come to Dentalchat to get Local Dental Bone Grafting Questions answered online and to Live Dental Chat about Dentistry Bone Graft Placement.
 We will be discussing dental bone graft treatment, periodontal bone grafting procedure, and gum surgery in this local dental bone grafting blog.

 What is Dental Bone Ridge Augmentation?
 A common dental question we get asked is why does Jaw Bone Augmentation even need to be done.
-Many times people who have had functioning teeth extracted and are looking to place dental implants may have had moderate to severe dental jaw bone recession.
+Many times people who have had functioning teeth extracted and are looking to place dental implants may have had moderate to severe dental jawbone recession.
 The dental bone ridge is made of alveolar bone that holds the teeth in place.
 Alveolar bone is sometimes referred to as the alveolar process.

 When the alveolar bone has receded and has gone down, then bone grafting augmentation may be necessary.
-In these instances, your dentist, oral surgeon or periodontist may suggest having a dental jaw bone augmentation.
+In these instances, your dentist, oral surgeon, or periodontist may suggest having a dental jaw bone augmentation.
 Since the jaw bone has gone down, a dental bone graft or dental bone grafting may be required.

 Most people have become familiar with what is a dental implant and how they can replace a missing tooth or missing teeth.
 The dental implant screw is placed into the alveolar jaw bone.
-After the dental implant, at usually another stage - the dental implant crown is placed onto the dental implant.
-The dental implant is a screw-like structure that is placed into the mouth by dentists, oral surgeons or periodontists.
-Common dental implant question we get asked is >> So, why does dental bone grafting need to be done if having dental implants placed into my mouth?
+After the dental implant, at another stage - the dental implant crown is placed onto the dental implant.
+The dental implant is a screw-like structure that is placed into the mouth by dentists, oral surgeons, or periodontists.
+A common dental implant question we get asked is >> So, why does dental bone grafting need to be done if dental implants are placed into my mouth?

 Because if there is not sufficient bone to hold the dental implant structure in place and to place the dental implant into your mouth, then the dental implant will fail.
 That is, the dental implant needs a sufficient amount of dental jaw bone to be present, in order to be successfully placed into the mouth - and for it to last.
 There are many reasons that dental implants can fail or not last, with some of them being not healthy oral hygiene and sufficient dental bone in the mouth.

-A Common Dental Bone Grafting Question we get asked is, what kind of bone is being placed into the jaw or what kind of dental bone grafting material is being used?
-There is synthetic bone material used by some dentists and others may use bone grafting material from animals, other humans or even possibly from the same person being treated.
+A Common Dental Bone Grafting Question we get asked is, What kind of bone is being placed into the jaw," or "What kind of dental bone grafting material is being used?"
+There is synthetic bone material used by some dentists and others may use bone grafting material from animals, other humans, or even possibly from the same person being treated.
 Using the bone from the same person being treated is called an autograft.
 When dentists use synthetic dental bone grafting material - it is generally referred to or called an alloplastic graft.

 Xenograft bone grafting is when using other specifies to get the bone from.
-There are various types of xenograft materials your dentist can use when doing a dental jaw bone graft.
+There are various types of xenograft materials your dentist can use when doing a dental jawbone graft.
 Usually, most times the xenografting bone comes from bovine bone or cow bone material.
 All graft materials need to be properly handled and fabricated.
 Your dentist can sometimes provide various dental bone grafting options - of which dental materials like to choose from.
 Synthetic dental bone graft materials include synthetic calcium phosphate materials, which are similar to human or bovine (cow) bone.
 One of the benefits of synthetic dental bone grafting materials is there is less chance of diseases being passed or transferred over.

 Unfortunately, many people across the globe do not get regular dental prophies and do not maintain great dental oral hygiene.
 This will lead to dental plaque increase and eventual dental gum problems.
 All dentists know how to treat periodontal problems, though some dental periodontal procedures are sometimes referred to a periodontist (a dental gum care specialist).
 People with severe dental gum problems and need various forms of periodontal surgery, many times are referred to periodontists by their general dentists.
 If have a Dental Gum Problem Question, you can go ahead and post your dental question here with us at DentalChat.

 Local Periodontal Blog and Dental Bone Grafting Blogging Online with us.
-Ridge Augmentation and Periodontal Procedures In this local dental blog, we discussed what is Dental Bone Ridge Augmentation and dental bone graft treatment procedure.
+Ridge Augmentation and Periodontal Procedures In this local dental blog, we discussed what is Dental Bone Ridge Augmentation and the dental bone graft treatment procedure.

 We at DentalChat have been one of the pioneers in dental technology and dental information, with many years of leading the dental industry in innovation in connecting people to dentists.
 Great time for dental professionals and dental companies to partner with us.